tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** It's a tale as old as time. *What if.
 We took.
-A couple of **SUPERSTAR** players.
+Five **SUPERSTAR** players.
 And made a team with them?
 It has to work.*

 It never works.

+*Okay, but what if we also brought in a **SUPERSTAR** coach for season 2?*

+Still didn't work.

+Although, *five* superstar players isn't quite accurate.
+For both CN DPC leagues they had the relatively unknown RedPanda on support.
+Most everyone assumed he was just there to be the scapegoat and eventually got replaced by capital "S" *S*uper for regional quals.

 **How was their DPC year?** 85 Points

 * ***CN DPC S1** - 5th, **ONE Esports Singapore Major** - Did not qualify, **CN DPC S2** - 5th, **WePlay Kyiv AniMajor** - Did not qualify*

-*Okay, but what if we also brought in a **SUPERSTAR** coach for season 2?*

-Still didn't work.
 Lucky for Elephant, four Chinese teams directly qualified for TI through points.
 And would you look at that, guess who was always 5th.

-**What would success look like?** TI10 being a Rubick meta.
+**What would success look like?** For the viewers?
+TI10 being a Rubick meta.

 **What to spam in Twitch chat when Elephant is winning?** `pregnant me fy Kreygasm`